MaciekLeks/denat/README.md

 sudo denat -dfproxy=192.168.59.120:10080 -dfports=80
 ```
 where:
-- `pfproxy` is the L4 proxy address to which the packets will be redirected
+- `dfproxy` is the L4 proxy address to which the packets will be redirected
 - `dfports` is the list of ports to which the packets will be redirected, e.g. `80,443,8080`

 To use it with envoy config: